mjt-books/python-book/chapters/chapter-4.md

 - **Think in arrays, not scalars**: whenever you see a `for` loop touching every element of a large list/array, ask if it can become a single NumPy expression.
 - **Fuse operations**: `y = (x * x + 1.0).sum(axis=1)` is better than a series of intermediate Python-level loops and temporaries.
 - **Watch memory**: vectorization can create large temporary arrays.
 Use in-place ops (`x *= 2`) or functions like `np.einsum`/`np.dot` when appropriate to keep things compact.
+- **Know when NumPy isn’t enough**: if a tight loop truly can’t be expressed with array operations, consider tools like Numba or Cython before reaching for low-level threading.

 We’ll use this mental model throughout the chapter: first try to express the work as a few high-level array operations; only if that fails do we consider more explicit threading or lower-level optimizations.